 Dating Italian men is certainly an appealing concept.
-Italians are generally known for being warm, welcoming, passionate people.
+Italians are generally known for being warm, welcoming, and passionate people.

 Better yet, people of Mediterranean heritage are arguably among the most attractive in the world.
 Dating Italian men makes a prominent feature on many female travellers to-do lists when travelling to Italy.

 Dating in Italy seems just as appealing as a trip to the Colosseum, or uncovering where to eat the best pizza in Naples.
 A British or American guy may invite you over to Netflix and chill.

 But an Italian man will offer to teach you to cook carbonara while you drink exquisite local wine.
 Or maybe he will invite you on a late-night picnic by the sea.
 As far as romance and charm factors go, Italian men, top the leaderboards.

 - 1 Dating Italian Men

 - 2 Things to Know About Dating in Italy

 - 3 Hilarious Encounters with Italian Men

 Dating Italian Men